ImaneBenHassine/Apache-Spark/README.md

        spark-shell.cmd

+Or using ** spark-submi.cmd**, adapted more for the production deployment

 If the environment path was correctly setted, the system should display several lines indicating the status of the application.
 You may get a Java pop-up.
 Select Allow access to continue.

 Finally, the Spark logo appears, and the prompt displays the Scala shell !